opensearch-project/documentation-website/_search-plugins/knn/api.md

 For the warmup operation to function properly, follow these best practices:

 * Do not run merge operations on indexes that you want to warm up.
-During merge, the k-NN plugin creates new segments, and old segments are sometimes deleted.
+During a merge operation, the k-NN plugin creates new segments, and old segments are sometimes deleted.
 For example, you could encounter a situation in which the warmup API operation loads native library indexes A and B into native memory but segment C is created from segments A and B being merged.
 Native library indexes A and B would no longer be in memory, and native library index C would also not be in memory.
-In this case, the initial penalty for loading native library index C is still present.
+In this case, the initial penalty for loading native library index C still exists.

 * Confirm that all native library indexes you want to warm up can fit into native memory.
 For more information about the native memory limit, see the [knn.memory.circuit_breaker.limit statistic]({{site.url}}{{site.baseurl}}/search-plugins/knn/settings#cluster-settings).
 High graph memory usage causes cache thrashing, which can lead to operations constantly failing and attempting to run again.